swiss-ai-center/documentation/docs/reference/core-concepts/pipeline.md

 On POST, the pipeline will be validated and the steps will be added to the Database.

-After the pipeline is registered, it will be available on the Core engine's `/pipeline-slug` endpoint.
+After the pipeline is registered, it will be available on the Core AI Engine's `/pipeline-slug` endpoint.

 ## Execution

-When launching a pipeline, the Core engine will create a task for each step of the pipeline.
+When launching a pipeline, the Core AI Engine will create a task for each step of the pipeline.
 The tasks will be executed in order.
-The Core engine will wait for the previous task to be finished before launching the next one.
+The Core AI Engine will wait for the previous task to be finished before launching the next one.
 All the tasks will be executed linked to an element called PipelineExecution.
 This element will be used to store the inputs and outputs of the pipeline execution.

 ### PipelineExecution